omnetpp/omnetpp.org/intro/models.md

 ---
 layout: page
-title: Simulation Models
+title: Overview of Simulation Models
 ---
-# Simulation Models

-Before searching the internet, check the available [Model Catalog](/download/models).

 The main simulation frameworks for OMNeT++ are: